BoHuang-NOAA/JEDI-AERODA-WORKFLOW/readme.txt

-This document describes steps of preparing,  setting-up and running this workflow of performing aerosola data assimilation on Hera machine
+This document describes steps of preparing,  setting-up and running this workflow of performing aerosol data assimilation of viirs and modis AOD observation on Hera machine
 --- Bo Huang (bo.huang@noaa.gov)
 --- June 12 2020